CaiShilv/HiFi-VRIC/README.md

 Note that as mentioned in original [CompressAI](https://github.com/InterDigitalInc/CompressAI), "Inference on GPU is not recommended for the autoregressive models (the entropy coder is run sequentially on CPU)."
 So for inference of our model, please run on CPU.

-## Acknowledgement

-Our code is based on [CompressAI](https://github.com/InterDigitalInc/CompressAI).

-Part of the codes benefit from [InvCompress](https://github.com/xyq7/InvCompress.git) and [QmapCompression](https://github.com/micmic123/qmapcompression).